joniqfzhang/ts-superhero-enthusiast/README.md

 #### 3. Save the image and stats to be viewed later.

-The app would allow a user to search superheroes by name, see his/her details, edit them and view all their saved super heroes.
+#### The app would allow a user to search superheroes by name, see his/her details, edit them and view all their saved super heroes.
 You can use https://superheroapi.com/ for fetching super hero details. (clicking this link might not work but type superheroapi.com in browser)

-Thch stack is ReactJS, GraphQL, NodeJS and mongodb
+The Thch stack is ReactJS, GraphQL, NodeJS and mongodb